therealdreg/emuhookdetector/README.md

         /lib64/ld-linux-x86-64.so.2 (0x00007f01ab549000)
 ```

-The static report in a non hooked machine should be:
+The static report in a non hooked machine can be like this:

 ```
 root@ubuntu:~/emuhookdetector# cat report_static.txt